 - 5.15 We understand the difficulties that children may have in approaching staff about their circumstances and any concerns they may have.
 Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or may not recognise what is happening is abusive. - 5.16 The academy has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
 Our academy ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have. - 5.17 Children, parents/carers, and all staff will be free to talk about any concerns and see the academy as a safe place.
 Many children can show signs or act in ways they hope adults will notice or react to, others may make indirect reports via a friend or staff may overhear conversations.
-All staff are alert to this and to the potential need for early help and are aware of the indicators of abuse, exploitation and neglect and know what actions they should take.
+All staff are alert to this and to the potential need for early help and are aware of the indicators of abuse, exploitation and neglect and know what actions they should take. - 5.18 The academy has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+Children's complaints' policy

-5.18 The academy has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
-Posters around school show the five DSLs who children can talk to about any concertns.
+5.19 Working with parents and carers

-5.19 Working with parents and carers We recognise the importance of working together with parents/carers to educate as well as safeguard and promote the welfare of children.
+We recognise the importance of working together with parents/carers to educate as well as safeguard and promote the welfare of children.

-5.20 St Anne's CVA will ensure that:
+5.20 St Anne's will ensure that: